Doctor of Philosophy in Communication Science and Disorders

 The CSD PhD program aims to prepare students as research leaders in the field of Communication Science and Disorders, with a focus on teaching the theory and method that underpins advancement in the field.

-The CSD PhD rolling admissions process requires applicants to have a research advisor in their main area of specialization, to send GRE scores and complete the online application, among other criteria.
+The CSD PhD admissions process requires applicants to have a research advisor in their main area of specialization, to send GRE scores and complete the online application, among other criteria.

 The 72 credits of coursework in the CSD PhD program requires students to complete several seminars, research design & statistics courses, and other experiences individually tailored for each student, in consultation with the student’s advisor.
 The curriculm prepares students to contribute original research to advance the knowledge base in communication science and disorders culminating in a dissertation defense (see handbook).